12th Annual Fletcher Flyer

 - Discounted membership to League of American Bicyclists – $5.00 off regular membership fee

-- Invitation to the annual Christmas Party
+- Invitation to our annual year end party

-BRBC is 501 (c)(3) charitable non-profit organization and dues and
+BRBC is 501 (c)(3) charitable non-profit organization and dues

 donations are tax deductible to the extent permitted by the IRS